Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ArcBox uses an advanced automation flow to deploy and configure all necessary resources with minimal user interaction.
 The previous diagrams provide an overview of the deployment flow.
 A high-level summary of the deployment is:

 - User deploys the Bicep template (_main.bicep_).
 These objects contain several nested objects that will run simultaneously.
   - Client virtual machine ARM template/plan - deploys the Client Windows VM.
-This is a Windows Server VM that comes preconfigured with kubeconfig files to work with the two Kubernetes clusters, as well multiple tools such as VSCode to make working with ArcBox simple and easy.
+This is a Windows Server VM that comes preconfigured with kubeconfig files to work with the two Kubernetes clusters, as well multiple tools such as Visual Studio Code to make working with ArcBox simple and easy.
   - Storage account template/plan - used for staging files in automation scripts.
   - Management artifacts template/plan - deploys Azure Log Analytics workspace, its required Solutions, and Azure Policy artifacts.
 - User remotes into Client Windows VM, which automatically kicks off multiple scripts that: